 To earn a minor, a student must complete 24 credits in addition to a paper or project on a European topic and two to three years of a European language other than English, as described below.
 Of the 24 credits of core and elective courses, a minimum of 16 credits must be upper division.
 Courses taken to fulfill the language requirement may not be used to fulfill the 24-credit requirement.

 The courses that satisfy the minor are distributed as follows: two core courses, four elective courses, and two to three years of a European foreign language.
 Core and elective courses applied to the minor must be taken for letter grades and passed with grades of C– or better.

 |or RL 407||Seminar: [Topic]|

 |Two to three years of a European foreign language 4|

 At least three of the six courses taken to satisfy core and elective course requirements must be taken outside the student’s major.
 With the advisor’s approval, exceptions can be made for double majors and for certain interdisciplinary majors, especially international studies and humanities.

-Four of the 8 credits must be at the upper-division level; 16 of the 24 credits of core and elective courses must be at the upper-division level.
+Sixteen of the 24 credits of core and elective courses must be at the upper-division level.

 Courses preapproved are listed on the program website.
 Substitutions may be made only with the approval of the student’s advisor.
 At least 4 credits of the humanities electives must be at the 400 level, and at least 4 credits of the social sciences electives must be at the 400 level.